All Episodes

 Not a peep out of him.

-But it's Donald Trump, believe me, you're going to hear from everybody.
+Believe me, you're going to hear from everybody.

-I mean, Meathead, Rob Reiner from former all in the family fame.
+I mean, meathead Rob Reiner from former all-in-the-family fame.

 I ran into him in the green room one day recently.